 It takes up 8% less power than the original base PS4, and it weighs 10% less than the original base model PS4.
 However, Sony did not make any other significant upgrades to the PS4 Ultimate Player edition from the base model aside from the expanded 1TB upgrade.

-- What Are the Main Differences Between the PS4 Ultimate Player Edition & the PS4 Pro?
+- What Are the Main Differences Between the PS4 Ultimate Player Edition and the PS4 Pro?

 - Which is More Powerful?